whizbuzzer/CompGeomAniket/Notes.md

     > Overcome this with "sudo apt install libgtest-dev googletest"

 ## Geogebra is a good tool for visualization purposes
 https://www.geogebra.org/

 ## Doubly Connected Edge List (DCEL)
 [This a popular data structure for working with polygons](https://en.wikipedia.org/wiki/Doubly_connected_edge_list)

+## Polygon-Triangulation by Ear-Clipping

-# Vertices would be classified into 5 types:
+## Vertices would be classified into 5 types:
 -This lies above that == Y-coordinate of this is greater than that -This lies below that == Y-coordinate of this is lesser than that